 Like most things, a dental group practice has its pros and cons.
 Those with a private practice may enjoy being hands-on with all aspects of their practice.
-From choosing their location to tailoring their practice, solo practice is a personal experience for both dentists and patients.
+They have more freedom from choosing their location to tailoring their practice.
+That being said, solo practice is a personal experience for both dentists and patients.
 Those who enter a group dental practice, on the other hand, might not go through this custom experience.

-But what other benefits do a group dental practice has to offer?
+But what other benefits does a group dental practice has to offer?
 Let’s find out.

 When you’re part of a dental group practice, you don’t have to think about these things.
 When you join a large organization, in particular, you have someone else who can do the administrative work for you.
 For aspiring dentists, this means you can focus on what you love doing without worrying about breaking even or other matters once you get home.
 For patients, this means that they can get their dentist’s focus, making it easier to get the care they need.